sidsingh1986/ABC_Bank/README.md

     Branch layer has the branch table and Branch_services and Branch_multi_counter_services which maps to the services and the multi-counter services the branch is serving.

 5. Token Layer
-  Token Layer follwing tables
+  Token Layer follwing tables <br />
   i.
-Token table which contains the information about token(customer, branch, status, priority etc). ii.
-Token_services table which contains the information about the services a customer has selected for the token along with the order in which the service needs to be processed. iii.
-Token_multi_counter_services table which contains the information about the multi counter services a particular customer has selected along with the order in which these multi-counter services needs to be processed. iv.
+Token table which contains the information about token(customer, branch, status, priority etc). <br /> ii.
+Token_services table which contains the information about the services a customer has selected for the token along with the order in which the service needs to be processed.<br /> iii.
+Token_multi_counter_services table which contains the information about the multi counter services a particular customer has selected along with the order in which these multi-counter services needs to be processed.<br /> iv.
 Token_processing_steps has the details about the each step the token processing is taking.
 The highest order service/multi-counter service will be taken and it will be divided into steps which is required to process this service/multi-counter service along with order of steps.
-Each step is processed individually and then next service with highest order is picked and the process is repeated.
+Each step is processed individually and then next service with highest order is picked and the process is repeated.<br />